 In the previous articles, we covered the top three maintenance tips for preserving the beauty and function of your Gold Coast Shade Sails, especially for those living on the Gold Coast.
 Here are some more shade sails maintenance tips to keep in mind:

-From time to time, it is a good practice to check the fabric for weak patches and spots that come from usual wear and tear over time, which can develop into holes.
-This will not only mar the beauty of your shade sail, it can render it useless.
-When you start seeing weak patches, contact your Gold Coast shade sails supplier.
-They can help remedy the problem or perhaps provide replacement, if needed.
+From time to time, it is a good practice to check the fabric for weak patches and spots that come from the usual wear and tear over time, which can develop into holes.
+This will not only mar the beauty of your shade sail, but it can also render it useless.
+When you start seeing weak patches, contact your Gold Coast Shade Sails supplier.
+They can help remedy the problem or perhaps provide a replacement if needed.

 If you’re from the Gold Coast or Brisbane area and need assistance with your shade sail, feel free to contact Coastwide Shade Sails, we’ll be more than happy to help!